DuoRAT: Towards Simpler Text-to-SQL Models: Conclusion

 \section{Conclusion}

-Our investigations have identified several directions in which modern text-to-SQL models that rely on relation-aware transformers can be simplified.
-In particular, we have shown that a pure transformer decoder with vanilla self- and memory-attention is sufficient, and that heuristic schema linking based on table and/or column names brings only a marginal benefit.
-To the contrary, we confirm the importance of content-based schema linking, grammar-constrained decoding, and relational schema representations.
-Further improvements in pretrained language models may diminish the importance of the latter, but the first two techniques in the list above are likely to remain useful.
+Our investigations have revealed several possible simplifications of relation-aware text-to-SQL transformer models.
+In particular, we have shown that a transformer decoder with vanilla self- and memory-attention is sufficient, and that heuristic schema linking based on table and/or column names brings only a marginal benefit.
+To the contrary, we confirm the importance of grammar-constrained decoding, relational schema representations, content-based schema linking.
+Looking forward, we believe that content-based schema-linking will remain important, while the impact of name-based schema linking will further decrease as the language models get bigger and absorb more data.
+This prediction is based on the fact that the mapping from an entity to the entity type that name-based schema linking effectively performs can be highly domain- and schema-specific.
+Last but not least, we have shown that predicting a more compact SQL version with an underspecified \texttt{FROM} clause improves the model's out-of-distribution performance, despite bearing little influence on the model's performance on Spider.

-In our future work, we will try to combine the successful simplifications from this paper to build the simplest yet high-performing text-to-SQL model.
-One promising direction is to use a pretrained encoder-decoder pair as proposed in T5 \cite{raffel_exploring_2020} and BART \cite{2019arXiv191013461L}.
-To improve the model's performance on text-to-SQL datasets other than Spider, we will investigate using techniques that further constrain or simplify the model's output space, such as the under-specified \verb+FROM+-clause approach by \newcite{suhr_exploring_2020}.
+In future work, we will combine the successful simplifications from this paper to build the simplest yet high-performing text-to-SQL model.
+One promising direction for further simplification is to use a pretrained encoder-decoder pair as proposed in \citet{raffel_exploring_2020} and \citet{2019arXiv191013461L}.